tylerpaige/portfolio/source/about/index.md

 After [burning out](http://blog.tylerpaige.com/post/49980089907), I went to the Universität der Kunste Berlin and studied under Hito Steyerl.

 I finished my education at Cooper Union with an exhibition that explored time, labor, and Times Square.
-The show was called [Unlimited Liability](http://cooper.edu/events-and-exhibitions/exhibitions/tyler-paige-unlimited-liability-study-shapeshifter)
+The show was called [Unlimited Liability](http://cooper.edu/events-and-exhibitions/exhibitions/tyler-paige-unlimited-liability-study-shapeshifter).
+This is the text I put on my invitations:

 > If you’re here because you are questioning your right to expect something of the workplace; if you’re here because your expectations of stability feel ungrounded; if you question what essential quality about yourself is valuable, then you’re in the right place.
 Because think about it: is this the new you?

 ---

-### I am also very inspired by my peers.
 I am lucky enough to be surrounded by a group of excellent artists, designers, writers, and generous people.
 Here is a list of some of them:

 - Asher Mones
 - [Emil Gombos](http://charles-oleary.com/)